microsoft/TaxiNLI/README.md

 These 18 binary features indicate whether a certain kind of reasoning capability is required to perform the inference for that example.

+## Files:
+1. `taxinli10k.tsv` - This is the main TaxiNLI dataset file with 10071 annotated NLI examples.
+2. `taxinli10k_MNLIDev.tsv` - This is the part which overlaps with MultiNLI Dev dataset.
+We also include our Naive-Bayes, BERT and ESIM reults in the last three columns.

 # Statistics

 Statistics | #1 |